The minimum period to keep tax records depends on:

 For every taxpayer carrying on business, there is a general requirement under section 262A ITAA 1936 to keep all relevant records for 5 years.

 GST, FBT, fuel tax, contractor payments and related employee records must also generally be kept for 5 years.

 FBT rules provide for a record-keeping exemption from the normal 5-year requirements for low-value FBT benefits.
 Broadly, relief from the requirements is available if in an earlier “base year” all the relevant records had been kept, AND the aggregate FBT value of fringe benefits is less than a specified exemption threshold which is adjusted for inflation each year.
 See more here: FBT record-keeping exemption threshold

 Capital gains tax (CGT) records must generally be kept for 5 years from the date of the last relevant transaction.

-It is advisable to keep relevant capital gains tax records (whether exempt or not) until at least 5 tax years after an asset has been disposed of, in order to meet any tax queries which could arise.
+It is advisable to keep relevant capital gains tax records (whether exempt or not) until at least 5 tax years after the date of asset disposal, in order to meet any tax queries which could arise.
 Relief of the some of the record keeping requirements is provided by use of an asset register instead of source documents.